 - if you have a history of stroke or a recent heart attack

 Some MEDICINES MAY INTERACT with Catapres-TTS patches.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Beta-blockers (eg, propranolol) because severe and sometimes life-threatening increased blood pressure may occur if Catapres-TTS patches is suddenly stopped
+- Beta-blockers (eg, propranolol) because severe and sometimes life-threatening increased blood pressure may occur if Catapres-TTS patches are suddenly stopped

 - Digoxin, diltiazem, or verapamil because the risk of slow or irregular heartbeat may be increased